 Along with lying about any prior violations, you also do not want to show the agency that you have devoted little if any time to properly training your employees on SNAP rules and regulations.
 Therefore, always make sure you not only properly train your employees, but also can produce documentation of this training.
 By having records detailing when employees were hired, when they were trained on SNAP procedures, and documents signed by employees acknowledging they completed training programs, you will stand a much better chance of a positive outcome with your case.

 Don’t Say the Violations Never Occurred

-Depending on the allegations made against you, it is best if you do not simply say that no wrongdoing ever took place.
+Depending on the allegations made against you, it is if you do not simply say that no wrongdoing ever took place.
 Since the USDA often uses undercover investigators on these cases, you may put yourself in legal peril by immediately declaring your innocence.
 Instead, work with your attorney to gather key evidence, discuss the circumstances surrounding the allegations, and craft a response that will give you room to maneuver during the course of legal negotiations.

 While saying the right things to the USDA can help your case, saying and doing the wrong things can put you on the path to disqualification and other penalties.
 Rather than let this happen, consult immediately with a food stamp trafficking attorney who will protect your constitutional rights.